Nuitka/Nuitka-website/doc/doc/roadmap.rst

 -  Function inlining.

    There is dead code in Nuitka capable of inlining functions, but it is not used.
 It should be used on the complex call helpers when arguments are constant, maybe even with hints towards loop unrolling, where there are loops e.g. over dictionaries.
 And generally for functions that have code that is not too complex, say ``return a+b``.
    For this, we could have a generated tree visitor, that checks if the cost exceeds a specific value.

    Overall this would remove some code in local functions, and then it would also make class creations of at least Python3 more compact and compile time optimizable, due to e.g. knowing the meta class and therefore class dictionary type more often.

+-  Static metaclass and class dictionaries for Python3

+   Changes in 1.5 allow this for the case of no base class being specified.
+But if even only ``object`` is given a base class, then it changes to not being compile time resolved, leading to not having an idea what the ``__prepare__`` call is going to give for the class dictionary, it could be something very strange, so all the things become and remain untrusted.

+   The way forward, is to inline the helpers that select the metaclass in Python3, and the 3.7+ iteration over all bases to build a new set of bases, through potential ``__mro_entries__`` calls.

+   For these helpers, inlining can of course be done with compile time knowledge of these bases, e.g. ``(object,)``, and we could write Python code, that will attempt to resolve this where possible.
+The other solution, is to inline the code when we know it will go away through compile time optimization automatically.

+   Right now, these re-formulation have loops that using an iterator, and then take out of it.
+This ties is with incomplete optimization for known indexable types.
+In case of a tuple, as we have here (but of course also list, etc.) the iteration can be replaced with indexing operations, and the indexing can then be done from that loop.

+   After a replacement, the loop will be driven by increases to that index variable for the ``base = next(bases_iter)`` operation having become ``base = bases[base_index]; base_index += 1``.
+The loop break will be that the end of the tuple is reached, which is then a comparison to the length of the tuple.

+   This optimization is a separate point and has been implemented on streams before.
+I am getting ready to make new ones these weeks.
+Only the releases are not yet replaced, i.e. it is working correctly, but it was leaking references.
+That will be solvable.
+Once that finished, there will be an a desire of course to specialize type and list index lookups for generated code, but for this part of the plan, that is not relevant, because for that we aim at full compile time resolution of the help code to the metaclass and the list of actual bases (most bases classes have no ``__mro_entries__`` only data classes might pose work there).

+   But based on doing this first, the remaining issue is that loop unrolling must be solved.
+For these helpers, we can force it.
+Since the index integer is done with what will be very predictable things, we will have during loop unrolling, a chance to know the iteration count, since we know the length of the tuple, and not only the shape.

+   The function inlining of these helpers will be maybe instrumented to do the loop unrolling instantly.

+   Once we know the meta class, we can actually consider the effect it it on the class, and try to optimize the call to it with the ``meta_class(name, bases, **kw_from_declarations)`` just type.
+   Specifically ``type`` but maybe even ``enum`` and things will be something to handle pretty nicely, to the point that we have a perfect understanding of the resulting class.

+   The gains from this will be mostly related to startup time.
+Class creation code runs there a lot.
+Avoiding interactions with dictionary through mapping methods can only be faster as well, and it will be a lot of code.
+Already in 1.5 a lot of code is avoided before this even happens generally.

+-  Compiled classes / objects

+   We might dare and replace the implementation of some metaclass like ``type`` with improved variants, esp. where ``__slots__`` are used, then we may just be faster to resolve these and interact with compiled code and methods.
+It would e.g. no longer be a compiled ``__init__`` being called, but potentially things like assigning arguments to the slot values, will be implicitly done.

+   This is somewhat in the dark at this point, what can be done.
+First step of

 -  Faster attribute setting.